Running Network Simulations with BMTK#

 }

-The <BLOCK_NAME> is the name of the stimuli block, users can choose whatever name they want to identify a specific stimuli.
+The <BLOCK_NAME> is the name of the stimulus block, users can choose whatever name they want to identify a specific stimulus.

 module is used to indicate the format of the stimuli.
-For example in trying to stimulate network with virtual spiking activity file, the individual spike times may be stored in a SONATA spikes file, a NWB file, a CSV, etc.
+For example, in trying to stimulate the network with virtual spiking activity file, the individual spike times may be stored in a SONATA spikes file, a NWB file, a CSV, etc.

-node_set is a dictionary or reference used to select which cells to apply current stimuli to.
+node_set is a dictionary or reference used to select which cells to apply the current stimulus to.

-Most stimuli will have one or more parameters options, depending on the input_type + module.
+Most stimuli will have one or more parameters options, depending on the input_type and module.

-The following is a list of inputs types supported in BMTK.
-For further detail about how to implement a given input in a simulation please see the respective documentation.
+The following is a list of input types supported in BMTK.
+For further details about how to implement a given input in a simulation please see the corresponding documentation.

 Available “input_type” stimuli